Medicina De Las Flores

 Photo credit- Karolina Dacre

-Various forms of flower energy medicine go back as far as the Egyptians and ancient Greeks (and maybe even further, who knows) but the first historical mention of flower essences as we know them was said to be by Paracelsus (1493-1542), a well-known physician and botanist who used the dew collected from flowers to treat some of his patients.
+Various forms of flower energy medicine go back as far as the Egyptians and ancient Greeks (and maybe even further, who knows), but the first historical mention of flower essences as we know them was said to be by Paracelsus (1493-1542), a well-known physician and botanist who used the dew collected from flowers to treat some of his patients.

-They were however made famous by Dr. Edward Bach (1886-1936) who was a medical doctor, homeopath and nature lover who eventually left his very successful full-time surgical practice in the city to dedicate his time to exploring the field of flower essences.
-Nowadays the art of flower essences is fairly well-known in the world of natural medicine and is closely associated with homeopathy.
+They were, however, made famous by Dr Edward Bach (1886-1936), who was a medical doctor, homeopath and nature lover who eventually left his very successful full-time surgical practice in the city to dedicate his time to exploring the field of flower essences.
+Nowadays, the art of flower essences is fairly well-known in the world of natural medicine and is closely associated with homeopathy.

 Ayahuasca faerie flowers